 Employers are increasingly recognizing the pivotal role of mental health in creating a healthy, engaged, and high-performing workforce.
 In the words of Bank of America CEO Brian Moynihan, "Companies provide wellness programs because they understand that healthier teammates enjoy their work more and can do more for their customers and their clients."

 When employees feel supported and valued, they are more likely to stay with the company, fostering deeper relationships with customers and clients.

 In our quest to redefine workplace wellness, we turn to VR as a potent tool for addressing mental health issues.

-The technology offers employees an ability to transport, at least visually, to different environments that are conducive to relaxation and enjoyable experiences.
+The technology offers employees the ability to transport, at least visually, to different environments that are conducive to relaxation and enjoyable experiences.
 They will help clear the mind - or at least momentarily preoccupy it with non-work stimuli.

 With displays that continue to improve, VR presents an increasingly realistic simulation of environments.
 This couples with enhancements to motion tracking quality and graphics that further round out the effectiveness of creating a convincing presence in spaces created by VR.

 VirtualSpeech mindfulness VR environment.

 Self-guided, non-linear experiences in 3D environments provide another means of immersing users into relaxed mindsets.
-Apps that allow users to navigate environments in less structured manners border on more traditional open-world videogames and accommodate a variation of explorative experiences.
+Apps that allow users to navigate environments in less structured manners border on more traditional open-world video games and accommodate a variation of explorative experiences.